adamstaveley/cruddy-todo/README.md

 Add, move, modify and delete todo entries across a local network.
 The client uses React whilst the server queries a postgres database.

+The app also provides real-time updates between clients via a WebSocket.

 ## Setup

 Postgres setup: